LibCrowds/old-docs/project_docs.md

 spreadsheet will be used depends on the workflow established for your particular project.
 For example, it might be checked and edited before being sent off to metadata services for the creation of catalogue records.

+## Uploading images to Flickr

+Here are some basic guidelines for uploading images to Flickr.

+1. Log in to [Flickr](https://www.flickr.com) using the LibCrowds credentials.
+2. Click the upload icon at the top right of the screen.
+3. Select your images (in batches of 500 or less, errors may occur otherwise).
+4. Click **Add to albums** and select or create an album for **this specific LibCrowds project**.
+5. Click **Add to albums** and select or create an album for **this specific LibCrowds project**.
+6. Under **Owner settings** select **Public Domain Dedication (CC0)**.
+7. Optionally, add **tags** and a generic description about the images.